Waverly Hills, 9-0-2-1-D'oh: Cultural references

 Lisa states "L'école, c'est moi" (I am the school, based on the quote "L'état, c'est moi" (I am the state) by King Louis XIV of France).

 Milhouse and Homer sing "Stand by Me".

 Reception

-Robert Canning of IGN gave the episode an 8.8/10 calling it the best episode in season 20.
+Robert Canning of IGN gave the episode an 8.8/10, calling it the best episode in season 20.
+He said the school plot had "a level of funny that has become too rare in these latter double-digit seasons", and the subplot with Homer and Marge was "[e]qually as good".

+Steve Heisler of The A.V.
+Club gave the episode a C+.
+He said there were "a few inspired moments" but was not memorable.

-The episode received a total of 6.75 million viewers making it the most-watched Fox show of the night.
+The episode received a total of 6.75 million viewers, making it the most-watched Fox show of the night.
 "Waverly Hills 9-0-2-1-D'oh" got 18-49 ratings/share and won its timeslot.